Damir Filipović: Career

 Filipović studied mathematics at ETH Zurich and earned his Master's degree in 1995.
 He joined Freddy Delbaen as PhD student and graduated in 2000 with thesis on mathematical finance titled "Consistency problems for HJM interest rate models".

 As a postdoctoral research fellow he joined Vienna University of Technology (2000), Stanford University (2001) and Princeton University (2001) to work on consistency problems for Heath-Jarrow-Morton interest rate models and affine processes and applications in finance.

-From 2002 to 2003 he was an assistant professor at Princeton University's Department of Operations Research and Financial Engineering.
+From 2002 to 2003, he was an assistant professor at Princeton University's Department of Operations Research and Financial Engineering.
 As scientific consultant for solvency testing and risk analysis in insurance (Swiss Solvency Test) he joined the Swiss Federal Office of Private Insurance (BPV) in 2003.
-In 2004, he became full professor on the Chair of Financial and Insurance Mathematics at the Ludwig Maximilian University of Munich.
+In 2004, he became full professor on the Chair of Financial and Insurance Mathematics at LMU Munich.
 In 2007, he was appointed as director of the Vienna Institute of Finance and full professor at the University of Vienna.

-Since 2010 he has been the Swissquote Chair in Quantitative Finance and director of the Swiss Finance Institute at EPFL.
+Since 2010, he has been the Swissquote Chair in Quantitative Finance and director of the Swiss Finance Institute at EPFL.